-Prerequisite: Integrated Mathematics 2 or equivalent and science teacher recommendation.
+Prerequisite: Science 10 and science teacher recommendation, and Integrated Mathematics 2 or equivalent.

 IB Physics HL is a two-year course designed to prepare students for the IB exam at the end of the second year.
 This course includes the following topics: Measurement and Uncertainties, Mechanics, Thermal Physics, Waves, Electricity and Magnetism, Circular Motion and Gravitation, Atomic, Nuclear and Particle Physics, and Energy Production.
 HL students will complete additional material on these topics.
 All students complete a rigorous lab program; 40 hours for SL and 60 hours for HL, culminating in an independent practical investigation assessed using criteria set by the IB.
 In addition, students will participate in an interdisciplinary Group 4 Project at the end of Year 1.